-The owner of the animal should be informed about the indications, expected results, and potential complications associated with IA injections.
+The owner of the animal should be informed about the indications, expected results, and potential complications.
 The owner of the animal should be advised that in case of complications the veterinarian who performed the ArthramidVet® injections should be contacted immediately for necessary treatment.